olivezane/opencode2pi/README.md

 ---

+> **Note** — This project is ported and maintained by AI.
+It works for the
+> maintainers' own setups, but upstream models, APIs and free-lane rules can
+> change at any time — if something breaks or the model data goes stale, we
+> may not get to it right away.
+Forking is warmly encouraged (MIT — please
+> take it and make it yours); issues and PRs are very welcome too.

 opencode2pi is a [pi package](https://pi.dev/packages) that registers a native pi provider streaming directly from
 [OpenCode Zen](https://opencode.ai/zen)'s **anonymous free lane** — the same